learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 * [`has_many though`](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association)
 * [`belongs_to`](http://guides.rubyonrails.org/association_basics.html#the-belongs-to-association)

-What does this look like on our tables in the database?
+What does this look like in our schema, in our table definitions and structure?

-If a Song belongs to an Artist, as well as a Genre, then that means that there are foreign keys on the Songs table that point to the id on the respective table.
+If a Song belongs to an Artist, as well as a Genre, then that means that there are foreign keys on the Songs table that point to the id on the respective tables.

 Song would look something like this: